jse-h/nginx-part2/README.md

 Next we will be setting up the service and timer files for the server.
 The service file will run our `generate_index` script and the timer will start our service at a time window we specified.
 This means we will get an updated `index.html`, our system information, every interval of the time specified.

-The script **requires sudo privileges** to run like the previous script.
-To run the script:
+The script **requires sudo privileges** to run like the previous script as well as relevant execute permissions.

+Command to run the script:
 ```
 sudo ./server_unitfile_helper
 ```